webix-hub/docs/data/api/refs/treecollection.md

 - api/link/treecollection_rules_config.md - set of validation rules for the component
 - api/link/treecollection_save_config.md - defines URLs for data saving
 - api/link/treecollection_scheme_config.md - defines schemes for data processing
-- api/link/treecollection_url_config.md - the URL the component will use to load data after its initialization }}
+- api/link/treecollection_url_config.md - the URL which the component will use to load data after its initialization }}